zeyh/RCS/README.md

 - OnDemand offers built-in file editors with syntax highlight which will automatically be opened in a new tab of your browser.
 To view or edit a file, select the file name you would like to view or edit, then click the "View" or "Edit" button to direct to the new tab.
 ![edit a file](images/files/edit.png)

-- Then single click the refreshing icon located on the left of current directory to let new changes appearing on the screen
+- Then Single-click the refreshing icon located on the left of the current directory to let new changes appearing on the screen
 ![refresh](images/files/refresh.png)

 **Changing viewing options**